How to Handle Transpositions in Your Opening Repertoire

 - Search games that reach your key pawn structures, regardless of opening name.

-- Filter to 2500+ and the last five years for current ideas.
+- Filter to 2400+ rated games and the last five years for current ideas.
+Free online master-game explorers are a solid option here.

 - Annotate 5-10 model games per structure, focusing on middlegame plans.

-- Track recurring maneuvers, pawn breaks, and endgame trends.
+- Track recurring manoeuvres, pawn breaks, and endgame trends.

 Practical example, Slav via the English: